 Let’s take a look!

 GHOST isn’t a well-known brand in the States, but it’s gotten much more popular since REI started carrying their bikes.
-While they’re primarily a mountain bike manufacturer, they’ve taken the lessons they’ve learned on gnarly trails and brought them to the hybrid market with the Square Cross 5.
+While they’re primarily a mountain bike manufacturer, they’ve taken the lessons they’ve learned on gnarly trails and brought them to the hybrid market with the Square Speedline 8.8.

 The Haanjo is in a class of its own.
-Hybrid bikes have always been meant to be more versatile than traditional road and mountain bikes, but Diamondback’s take on this model stands out from the rest.
+Hybrid bikes have always been meant to be more versatile than traditional road and mountain bikes, but Diamondback’s take stands out from the rest.

 Co-op Cycles CTY 1.1

 REI’s house brand, Co-op Cycles, emphasizes value in all of their rides, and the CTY line is no exception.
 In fact, it’s one of the most affordable hybrid bikes out there right now.
 Despite the low price tag, though, you get a host of features that make this a fantastic value.